 Living in a home on wheels has its perks, one being that you get to explore the boundless world without being tied down to a foundation.
 With rising rent and mortgage prices and hardly any stability in the housing market, some choose to take the opportunity to live on wheels, which empowers homeowners through affordable housing and ease of travel.
 But there’s no way you can lug around a 1,500 square foot estate from Melbourne all the way to the middle of Tasmania.

 And that’s why living tiny and on wheels are two peas in a pod––the collaboration of a lifetime and the key to living free.
-Between a tiny house and an RV, which is better for your lifestyle?
+Tiny House vs RV, which is better for your lifestyle?

 Why a Mobile Home?